 This year's deep dive study

 OG21 conducts every year a study on a topic of particular strategic interest for the Norwegian petroleum sector.
-This year the selected topic is: Technology for Improved Cost and Energy Efficiency.
+This year the selected topic is machine learning in the petroleum industry.

 The results will be used for:

-- Demonstrate to NCS stakeholders the importance of new technology to maintain competitiveness.
+- Demonstrate to NCS stakeholders the importance of machine learning to maintain competitiveness.

-- Identify areas where new technology is of particular high importance to improving the NCS competitiveness.
+- Identify areas where machine learning is of particular high importance to improving the NCS competitiveness.

 - Provide proof and arguments for OG21's communication on the need for increased research and technology development.

-- Stimulate to increased collaboration on the development and use of new technology.
+- Stimulate to increased collaboration on the development and use of machine learning.